GANGTONGH/Discrete-Molecular-Dynamics-Data-Analysis-Toolkit/README.md

 * Awk (https://github.com/onetrueawk/awk)

 ## Two-dimensional potential of mean force (2D-PMF) analysis
 Potential of mean force is the effective free energy derived from probability distributions of computational simulations.
+The basins on 2D-PMF in replica-exchange simulations corresponds to the highly populated intermediate states, while the ridges/peaks correspond to the sparsely populated transitional states ([see details](https://www.chem.ucla.edu/~harding/IGOC/I/intermediate.html)).
+The conformations of these states provide mechanistic insights into the pathway of chemical and biological processes.

 ### Visualization

 [Example](https://github.com/GANGTONGH/Discrete-Molecular-Dynamics-Data-Analysis-Toolkit/blob/main/Potential%20of%20Mean%20Force/pmf_plot.ipynb)